Storm Damage 911 Storm restoration, matched fast

 Williamson County, IL

-Storm restoration in Bush
+Storm damage restoration in Bush

 Bush is a small village of about 241 residents in Williamson County, deep in southern Illinois where the climate sits at the boundary between humid continental and humid subtropical, and the storm history reflects that volatile position.
 The same county that absorbed the catastrophic 1925 Tri-State F5 - which killed 102 people in nearby West Frankfort - saw an F4 strike Marion in 1982 and watched an EF4 prompt a tornado emergency across Williamson and Saline counties in May 2025.
 Between the tornado risk, large-hail supercells, straight-line winds from derechos, and flooding along the Big Muddy River and Crab Orchard Creek, warm-season storm damage is a consistent reality; winter ice storms and occasional heavy snowfall add a secondary threat that the county's position at two climate zones' edge makes hard to ignore.
 Storm Damage 911 connects Bush homeowners with vetted, licensed local contractors for a free damage assessment.